AlexanderJuestel/pyheatdemand/joss/paper.md

 ![The main steps from creating a coarse matrix to a fine matrix to calculating the final heat demand data. \label{fig1}](../docs/images/fig1.png)

 The data processing for data categories 1 and 2 are very similar (Fig. \ref{fig2}) and correspond to a bottom-up approach.
-For the case of a raster for type 1, the raster is converted into gridded polygons.
+For the case of a raster for category 1, the raster is converted into gridded polygons.
 Gridded polygons and building footprints are treated equally.
 The polygons containing the heat demand data are, if necessary, reprojected to the coordinate reference system and are overlain with the local mask (e.g. 100 m x 100 m cells).
 This cuts each heat demand polygon with the respective mask polygon.
 The heat demand of each subpolygon is proportional to its area compared to the area of the original polygon.